chsxf/mfx/README.md

 # About MFX

-MFX is a full-stack PHP micro-framework (hence "MFX"), designed to be used as the core of any regular website or API.
+MFX is a PHP micro-framework (hence "MFX"), designed to be used as the core of any regular website or API.

 Originally created as a project basis for Cheese Burgames, a now-defunct french independant video game studio.
 The first version, previously called php-micro-framework was introduced in 2013 and matured in 2016.
 With time, MFX has evolved into a complete framework for external developments.